-- (i) Section D1 covers the appropriate capital resources and connected requirements in MIPRU chapter 4 for firms carrying on home finance mediation activity (save for firms carrying on home finance mediation activities exclusively in relation to second charge regulated mortgage contracts or legacy CCA mortgage contracts, or both) or insurance mediation activity relating to non-investment insurance contracts (the requirements have to be completed for all applicable categories), or both.
-For such a firm that is also subject to IPRU(INV) or BIPRU, the requirement is the higher of the two capital resources requirements that apply (see MIPRU 4.2.5R) and is compared with the higher of the two capital resources calculations (see MIPRU 4.4.1R). - (ii) Section D6 covers the appropriate capital resources and connected requirements for personal investment firms that carry on retail investment activities.
-Those firms that carry on designated investment business and are subject to the RMAR, but do not meet the definition of personal investment firm (i.e. are not subject to IPRU(INV)) Chapter 13, are not subject to this section.
-Such firms, e.g. smaller stockbrokers that advise on retail investments as an incidental part of their business, remain subject to the financial resources requirements associated with their principal regulated activities.
-These additional capital resources requirements are not calculated as part of the RMAR, although will be relevant for the comparison required under MIPRU 4.2.5R.
+(i) The left column of the form covers the appropriate capital resources and connected requirements in MIPRU chapter 4 for firms carrying on home finance mediation activity (save for firms carrying on home finance mediation activities exclusively in relation to second charge regulated mortgage contracts or legacy CCA mortgage contracts, or both), or insurance mediation activity relating to non-investment insurance contracts (the requirements have to be completed for all applicable categories), or both.

+- (ii) For such a firm that is also subject to IFPRU or GENPRU and BIPRU, the requirement is the higher of the two capital resources requirements that apply (see MIPRU 4.2.5R) and is compared with the higher of the two capital resources calculations (see MIPRU 4.4.1R). - (iii) For such a firm that is also subject to IPRU(INV), the requirement is as computed in IPRU(INV) 13.13.3R and is compared with the higher of the two capital resources calculations (see MIPRU 4.4.1R). - (iv) Firms that carry on designated investment business and are subject to the RMAR, but do not meet the definition of personal investment firm are not subject to the requirements of IPRU(INV) Chapter 13.
+Such firms, e.g., stockbrokers that advise on retail investments as an incidental part of their business, remain subject to the financial resources requirements associated with their principal regulated activities.